Everything is due January 15th by 11:59 on Canvas.

 Pay very close attention to not only the stories told but how they are constructed in audio format.
 Take the time to focus on listening, not just in the background of being on your computer.
 Put the phone down, turn off the TV, tell the family to leave you alone.
 Just listen.

 Listen to “Moon Graffiti” This is an excellent example of audio storytelling.
 Think about how the sounds, both the sound effects and the changes in sound, tell you what is going on, how they create a sense of place, a sense of space, and a sense of atmosphere.
 We hear these same techniques used in film and video, where they are vitally important but often unnoticed.
-Consider what we watched, read, and listened to this week and in the previous weeks.
+Consider what we watched, read, and listened to, and in the previous assignments.
 How does sound drive stories?
 How does it impact mood and create an atmosphere?
 Write a blog post on your thoughts on audio storytelling.
 Use specific examples and embed them in your post.
 Tag the post audioreflection.

 - This American Life “There’s a theme to each episode, and a variety of stories on that theme.
 It’s mostly true stories of everyday people, though not always.”
 (Pick one to listen to)